The Seattle Department of Transportation and King County Metro are partnering together to bring RapidRide to Delridge Way SW.

 The RapidRide H Line project is currently in construction with a variety of different demolition, paving, storm work, and other activities happening along the corridor.
 We realize that construction is impactful, and we want to make sure you - especially those who live, work, or travel on Delridge Way SW - know what to expect as this work continues into 2022.

 What type of work will occur during construction and what to expect?

-We will reach out with more information as we approach construction this summer.
 Generally, we anticipate construction work to be on weekdays between 7 AM and 7 PM.
 Construction impacts may include:

 Periodic traffic detours

 No work on Friday’s South of SW Barton St during Ramadan

 No evening work or intersection closures during Holy Week

 - March 28 to April 3, 2021